xxiafei/xxiafei/README.md

 ✦

-𓏲⋆ ִֶָ ๋𓂃 ⋆ - names u can call me : lennox, kaizen, ren, xia fei, rinne, skate, felix, viktor, kairo, sakura and more (so many names i hate life???) .
+𓏲⋆ ִֶָ ๋𓂃 ⋆ - names u can call me : lennox, kaizen, ren, xia fei, kyu, skate, felix, viktor, kairo, sakura and more (so many names i hate life???) .
 I LOEV NICKANMEMSMS!!

 ⋆｡° ✮ , - my pronouns are he / him, tho its okay if u call me a they / them.